Noble is filled with 117 lakes perfect for fishing, paddling, and swimming.

 For something a little more energizing, like tube rides, wakeboarding, or waterskiing, check out some of Noble County's watersports-allowed lakes:

 Skinner Lake: 2 miles east of Albion — 125 acres, 32 feet deep.
-Waterskiing and other water sports allowed.
+Waterskiing and other water sports are allowed.

 Insider Tip: Check out Nick's Bait & Tackle in Albion for your local fishing needs!